jalvesaq/zotcite/README.md

 ```vim
 let g:citation_vim_key_format = "{zotero_key}#{author}_{date}"
 ```

-To insert in Vim notes stored in Zotero, use the command `:Znote key` where is `key` is a word with one or more letters of authors names or from a reference title.

 To convert a Markdown document with pandoc, use the `zotref` filter that comes with Zotcite.
 The Zotcite plugin adds the directory where `zotref` is to